kyoro1/image_analysis_with_automl_in_azure/README.md

 # b.
 Prerequisites:
 - Azure subscription, and its AML workspace
-- Image files to be used
+- Image files to be classified

 # c.
 How to use
 ## c.1 Azure environment, and AML Workspace